-Doctor's Notes on Blue-Ringed Octopus Bite
+Doctor's Notes on Blue-Ringed Octopus Bite Symptoms and First Aid

 The blue-ringed octopus is found in the Indo-Pacific Ocean area (Australia, New Zealand, New Guinea and Japan).
 It is less than 8 inches in diameter with its tentacles extended.
 Its name comes from the fact that it has blue rings and luminous come from picking up and handling the octopus or stepping on it in a sandy beach area.
 The sting of the blue ringed octopus releases a highly poisonous toxin.